AAV77/Dissertation-AV/README.txt

 Instructions
 1. Clone or download the repository.
-2. Open 'Vayloyan Alec Dissertation.Rmd' in RStudio to view/edit the R Markdown source.
+2. Open 'Vayloyan-Alec-Dissertation.Rmd' in RStudio to view/edit the R Markdown source.
 3. To compile, knit to pdf2.